-Just like with any sport or activity, you must have the proper gear when engaging in walking.
-Because you will be walking outside you must be prepared for all the elements.
+Just like with any sport or activity, you must have the proper gear when walking for exercise.
+Because you will be walking outside, you must be prepared for all the elements.
 Whether it’s the sun, rain, heat, or cold weather, your dress must be appropriate for your climate.

 Always strive for comfortable clothing.
 Your clothing should be loose-fitting and flexible.
 If you like to walk during the early mornings or late evenings, be sure to wear clothing that is bright and reflective so that you are seen by others.
 In addition to bright clothing, you could wear something as simple and easy as a high reflective sash.

 Many times, we take for granted the importance of a good pair of shoes.
-A good walking shoe will help with your balance, posture, and comfort your feet.
+A good walking shoe will help your balance, posture and comfort your feet.
 While walking is a low-impact activity, your feet are still pounding the pavement with every step you take.

 According to the website Spine-Health, there are three essential guidelines for buying a great pair of walking shoes.